scribbletune/scribbletune/README.md

 python -m SimpleHTTPServer
 ```

 This will start a server on port 8000 and it will serve the files from the location this command was run from.
-Once you open your browser and load http://localhost:8000, you should here this looping over and over:
+Once you open your browser and load http://localhost:8000, [you should hear something like this looping over and over](https://soundcloud.com/walmik/loop).

-<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/247079528&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

 There's a lot more to this humble beginning.
 But I'll let you explore it for yourself.
 As you can see, now you can use basic JavaScript `String` and `Array` functions to compute melodies using Scribbletune!